csoriano2832/holberton-system_engineering-devops/0x00-shell_basics/README.md

-### I will running some basic shell exercises in this project
+### I will be running some basic shell exercises in this project